reactabular/reactabular/packages/virtualized/README.md

 <VirtualizedTable />
 ```

-## Overscan and Underscan
+## Overscan

-In order to avoid flickering while rendering, you can render more than is needed by using the `overScan` and `underScan` props on `Virtualized.Body`.
+In order to avoid flickering while rendering, you can render more than is needed by using the `overScan` prop on `Virtualized.Body`.
 It's set to five by default.

 ## Using Relative Column Widths